StachuDotNet/docs/products/memgraph/upcoming/tutorials/got-deaths.md

 ORDER BY kill_count DESC
 ```

 3) List the number of kills per season.
-If you have watched the show, you should guess this one.
+If you have watched the show, you should be able to guess this one.

 ```opencypher
 MATCH (d:Death)-[:HAPPENED_IN]->(s:Season)